 There are several steps you can take to address system vulnerabilities, including encrypting your data and implementing a comprehensive intrusion detection system that works on cloud, on-premises, and hybrid environments.

-Consider deploying a Web Application Firewall (WAF) to protect your web applications from various cloud computing threats and vulnerabilities, such as DDoS attacks, SQL injections, and Man-in-the-middle attacks.
+Consider deploying a web application firewall (WAF) to protect your web applications from various cloud computing threats and vulnerabilities, such as DDoS attacks, SQL injections, and Man-in-the-middle attacks.

 Protecting Against Cloud Vulnerabilities